Did you know that in April-June of 2019, Sullo & Sullo Attorneys RANKED #1 ON YELP'S LIST OF THE BEST LAWYERS IN HOUSTON?

 Yes - it's a fact - in April-June of 2019, Sullo & Sullo ranked #1 on Yelp’s list of the Best DWI Lawyers in Houston.

-Hiring the Best DWI Attorneys in Houston - Unfortunately, far too many people who have been charged with a DWI in Texas or a DUI in Texas fail to give the charges the attention they deserve.
+Hiring a Well-Qualified Houston DWI Attorney - Unfortunately, far too many people who have been charged with a DWI in Texas or a DUI in Texas fail to give the charges the attention they deserve.
 If you have been charged with a DWI in Texas or a DUI in Texas, it is imperative that you contact an experienced Houston DWI attorney from Sullo & Sullo.
 The choice of your attorney can make all the difference in the outcome of your DWI in Texas charges.
 Your attorney must be knowledgeable about the laws regarding DWI in Texas and DUI in Texas charges, and must have the skills, knowledge and ability to successfully challenge Texas field sobriety tests, Texas breathalyzer tests and Texas blood alcohol tests.

 It is likely that your primary goal is to successfully avoid time spent in a Harris County jail as well as avoiding Harris County criminal records which can follow you for a very long time, having adverse consequences on many different parts of your life.
 You could find it difficult to obtain employment with Harris County criminal records related to your DWI in Texas and could even find it difficult to attend college or obtain a professional license if you are convicted of a felony DWI offense.